10th and Osprey Townhomes Mural Project

 Background

-From 133 applications, a jury panel of neighborhood residents, community representatives, and City staff reviewed and scored all submissions.
-Ten semifinalists were identified, and from this pool, the top five artists were selected by the Public Art Committee to develop full-color concept designs.
+From 133 applications, a jury panel of neighborhood residents and community representatives reviewed and scored all submissions.
+Ten semifinalists were identified, and from this group, the top five artists were selected by the Public Art Committee to develop full-color concept designs.
 Each finalist received a stipend to refine their proposals for the site.

 Sonny Behan (Miami, FL)